Jason Babin: Professional career

-Pre-draft

 Houston Texans

-Babin was drafted by Houston Texans in the first round (27th pick overall) of 2004 NFL Draft.
+Babin was selected by Houston Texans in the first round (27th pick overall) of 2004 NFL draft.
 The Texans traded second, third, fourth, and fifth round picks to the Tennessee Titans in exchange for a first (27th overall) and fifth round pick.
 He was signed to a five-year contract worth $6 million by the Texans on June 26, 2004.
 He played 16 games in his rookie season for Houston, making 51 solo tackles, 12 assisted tackles, and four sacks.
 In 2005, he played in 12 games and made 35 tackles.
 He matched his 2004 sack mark with four and also forced two fumbles.
 In 2006, he played 15 games and recorded 26 tackles and five sacks.

 Seattle Seahawks

 On September 1, 2007, Babin was acquired by the Seattle Seahawks from the Houston Texans in exchange for safety Michael Boulware.
-He was released by the Seahawks on September 17, 2008 after the team acquired wide receiver Keary Colbert from the Denver Broncos.
+He was released by the Seahawks on September 17, 2008, after the team acquired wide receiver Keary Colbert from the Denver Broncos.